 The President of the university, appointed by the Board of Trustees, is the chief executive officer.
 The President is responsible to the Board for coordinating all of the administrative functions needed to carry out the policies of the university and thus ensure its general welfare.
 The President is the official voice of the university to its faculty, students, staff, alumni, and to the general public, academic and civic.
-Reporting directly to the President are the Executive Vice President for Strategy and Operations, the Vice President for Institutional Advancement, the Vice President for Academic Affairs, and the Vice President for Finance and Administration.
+Reporting directly to the President are the Executive Vice President for Strategy and Operations, the Vice President for Institutional Advancement and the Vice President for Academic Affairs.

-1.3.2.1 EXECUTIVE VICE PRESIDENT FOR STRATEGY AND OPERATIONS
+1.3.2.1 Executive Vice President for Strategy and Operations